yackx/pandoc-docker/README.md

 [XeTeX](https://en.wikipedia.org/wiki/XeTeX) is a TeX typesetting engine using Unicode and supporting modern font technologies.
 It is included in the docker image and the `Makefile` PDF generation command contains a switch `--pdf-engine=xelatex` to invoke it.

-With simpler presentations, you might want to remove that extra-dependency from the docker image and remove to switch in order to gain about 2Gb of image size.
+For simpler slide presentations, you might want to remove that extra-dependency from the docker image and remove to switch in order to gain about 2Gb of image size.

 ## See also